Try adjusting your search terms

 Windsor Park is an affordable senior living apartment building that features 79 apartments with unique floor plans and varying monthly rent levels.
 It is located on the Stonehill campus, providing residents with a secure and friendly community atmosphere.

-Windsor Park is situated at 801 Davis Street, at the corner of Windsor Avenue and Davis Street.
-Its location on the Stonehill campus allows residents easy access to health and wellness services and programming.
+Windsor Park is located at 801 Davis Street, at the corner of Windsor Avenue and Davis Street on the Stonehill campus.

 Windsor Park was originally constructed as Xavier Hospital by the Sisters of St. Francis in 1947 and operated until 1982.
-It transitioned to a senior living apartment building in 1989, continuing the legacy of care established by the Sisters.
+It transitioned to a senior living apartment building in 1989.
+Stonehill purchased Windsor Park in 2024.

 Interested individuals can schedule a tour or inquire about apartment information by contacting the Windsor Park office at 563.582.0646.
 This allows them to explore the community and see available options.

-Windsor Park offers efficiency, 1-bedroom, and 2-bedroom apartments, catering to various resident needs and preferences.
-Each apartment has its unique floor plan.
+Windsor Park offers efficiency, 1-bedroom, and 2-bedroom apartments for individuals 55+, catering to various resident needs and preferences.
+Each apartment has its own unique floor plan.

 Windsor Park is designed to foster a friendly community where residents can enjoy social interactions and support from one another.
 The secure and quiet atmosphere enhances the overall living experience.

-Stonehill Communities includes several facilities: Assisi Village at 1001 Assisi Dr., Dubuque, IA 52001, and Windsor Park at 801 Davis St., Dubuque, IA 52001.
+Stonehill Communities includes several facilities: Assisi Village at 1001 Assisi Dr., Dubuque, IA 52001; the Health Center, Wellness Center, Caregiver Resource Center, and Outpatient Therapy Clinic at 3485 Windsor Ave, Dubuque, IA 52001; and Windsor Park at 801 Davis St., Dubuque, IA 52001.
 Each location offers unique services and accommodations.

 The contact number for Stonehill Communities is 563.557.7180.
 This number can be used for inquiries and to schedule visits.